We've redesigned our website to improve your experience. You may see some pages with the old design, until we’ve updated them all.

 We’re committed to helping you protect yourself against fraud.

-We’re aware that individuals posing as police, government agencies or fraud prevention teams are contacting people and encouraging them to transfer their savings to another provider.
+We’re aware that individuals posing as police, government agencies or fraud prevention teams.
+They contact people and encourage them to transfer their savings to another provider.

-There are many other different types of scams that you need to be aware of to protect yourself against fraud.
-Read more on scams in our SAFE Hub.
+There are many other types of scams that you need to be aware of to protect yourself against fraud.
+Read more about Fraud and Security.

 Things to consider when withdrawing